Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 A strategic approach to estate planning design

-Some families do well in general transitions, but many fail — some miserably.
-Those that thrive are rare, but not as rare as some think.
+Some families do well in general transitions, but many fail — some fail miserably.
+Those who thrive from generation to generation are rare, but not as rare as some think.
 These families tend to be strong, resilient and deliberate.
 But most importantly, they are paying attention to the real threats to wealth.

 These families understand that successfully navigating wealth is a bit like flying a jetliner — two well-matched wings are required.
+These are the wings of structural estate planning on one side and family preparation on the other.
 One strong and one weak wing won’t do.
 Failure of either wing is catastrophic.
-In many families that flounder, the “planning wing” has received disproportionate attention — trusts are established, advisors are in place, tax strategies are adopted, investment approaches are calibrated.
+Yet in many families who flounder, the “planning wing” has received disproportionate attention — trusts are established, advisors are in place, tax strategies are adopted, investment approaches are calibrated.
 The planning is superb.
-But these complex structures comprise only one wing of the plane; and the other is equally important — the wing of family culture.
+It all looks terrific on paper.
+But these complex structures comprise only one wing of the plane, and the other equally important wing — the wing of family preparation — is neglected.

-Creating estate-planning structures that match the family culture is critical.
-Identifying misalignment between culture and structure can help families — in collaboration with their professional team — create an intentional cultural shift (over time) or design a plan that’s more likely to succeed given the existing family culture.
-This practice can help mitigate everything from family legal battles to negative relationship dynamics by promoting positive family interactions and outcomes.
+Different family cultures require different estate-planning structures.
+Creating estate-planning structures that match your family culture is critical.
+Identifying misalignment between culture and structure can help families — in collaboration with their professional team — understand the importance of preparation for the plans that have been created.
+This practice can help mitigate everything from family legal battles to untoward effects of too much wealth by promoting positive family interactions and outcomes.

 Concern about confronting challenging family dynamics or historical behaviors can leave culture unaddressed.
 Family members may believe that discussing challenging issues could worsen financial outcomes and relationships.
 While that is certainly possible, if discussions are navigated thoughtfully, a family can rewrite its cultural software.